wangguibao/projectile-motion-animation-on-OLED-display/README.md

 [Projectile Motion](https://openstax.org/books/physics/pages/5-3-projectile-motion)

-A full demo can be found here [Demo](https://www.bilibili.com/video/BV1wx4y197zZ/)
+A full demo can be found [here](https://www.bilibili.com/video/BV1wx4y197zZ/)

 This toy project is developed during learning STM32 programming which turns out to be funny.
 I am not contributing further efforts to it so just put it here as a zip archive.